JasonFantl/JasonFantl.github.io/_posts/2024-03-03-Firefly-Synchronization.md

 Since we ignore flashes when they're opposite our phase, fireflies can have intervals that are multiple of each other and never notice.
 They only see flashes when they flash, or on opposite phases, (or every other time they flash, but that would still have no delta on their frequency).

-A firefly can get stuck when it has an interval at least twice (really four times) as long as the others.
+A firefly can get stuck when it has an interval at least twice as long as the others.
 It will see the faster fireflies flash and think it needs to flash later, causing his clock to be turned back and the interval lengthened, and before he can get halfway though his interval, the fast fireflies flash again, again causing him to turn back his clock and lengthen his interval.
 This can repeat forever, causing the firefly to never flash and be constantly increasing his interval.

 ## Continuous Models